How to visit Thórsmörk and Eyjafjallajökull in winter

 Our day was chilly and breezy and on the shore of the beach we found loads of wind-borne fish.
 After taking endless photographs we went back to the superjeep and headed to our next stop, still not knowing what this day was going to be about.

 Gígjökull, the glacier that used to be a lake

-The tires of the super jeep were going round and round on the untouched snow, wading river here and there.
-We reached Gígjökull glacier and we started walking on the snow to the cave, totally alone, only surrounded by those epic mountains: we were so lucky to get this far.
+The tires of the super jeep were going round and round on the untouched snow, wading rivers every so often.
+We reached Gígjökull glacier and there, we started walking on the snow to the cave, totally isolated: we were so lucky to get this far.